-Within the Aylesbury Vale District there are estimated to be over 400 private homes which have been empty for more than six months.
+There are an estimated 400 private homes in Aylesbury Vale that have been empty for more than 6 months.

 At the same time, there are 4500 households on the housing register, waiting for suitable homes.
 This puts pressure on the need to build new homes, which could at least in part be met by homes that already exist but are empty.

 In addition, empty properties are usually less well maintained than occupied ones.
 If they become dilapidated, it can affect the confidence of the area and attract vandalism, squatters and crime.